-19.4 Criteria for Board membership include:
+20.5 Criteria for Board membership include:

-- experience of the world of work and professional practice in the CPAD sector; - a deep knowledge and experience of working (teaching, managing etc.) in the higher arts education sector; - a deep knowledge of, and longstanding experience in, the field of international Quality Assurance and Enhancement in the Higher Arts Education sector; - specific skills that contribute to the Board's wide-ranging activities; - the ability to summarise and present complex arguments in public situations; - a firm command of, and proficiency in, the use of Academic English both spoken and written. - Throughout their period of tenure on the Board none of its members shall undertake paid work with an institution commissioning the services of EQ-Arts and must declare any such consultancy arrangements prior to their membership of the Board as a major conflict of interest. - 19.5 Board membership will include representatives of all the Stakeholder Groups identified by EQ-Arts.
-They will contribute a range of skills necessary for the organisation's good governance and represent a diversity of institutional types and regional interests. - 19.6 New Board members will be identified through an open process that is based on an: - analysis of the current membership's diversity; - audit of the skills needed to ensure the organisation's good governance; - 19.7 The process will be implemented through: - invitation for nominations from arts subject associations that are aligned to the work of EQ-Arts.
+- experience of the world of work and professional practice in the CPAD sector; - a deep knowledge and experience of working (teaching, managing etc.) in the higher arts education sector; - a deep knowledge of, and longstanding experience in, the field of international Quality Assurance and Enhancement in the Higher Arts Education sector; - specific skills that contribute to the Board's wide-ranging activities; - the ability to summarise and present complex arguments in public situations; - a firm command of, and proficiency in, the use of Academic English both spoken and written.

+Throughout their period of tenure on the Board none of its members shall undertake paid work with an institution commissioning the services of EQ-Arts and must declare any such consultancy arrangements prior to their membership of the Board as a major conflict of interest.

+- 20.6 Board membership will include representatives of all the Stakeholder Groups identified by EQ-Arts.
+They will contribute a range of skills necessary for the organisation's good governance and represent a diversity of institutional types and regional interests. - 20.7 New Board members will be identified through an open process that is based on an: - analysis of the current membership's diversity; - audit of the skills needed to ensure the organisation's good governance; - 20.8 The process will be implemented through: - targeted open-call - targeted invitations - invitation for nominations from international arts subject associations that are aligned to the work of EQ-Arts.